< Back

 Miracle of St Dominic.
 Wood, 37 x 33.

 St Dominic appears posthumously to save a ship travelling from Trapani to Genoa.
-Part of a predella that also included panels at Berlin, Paris (Musée des Arts Décoratifs) and New Haven (Yale University).
-From the collection of the Polish art historian and diplomat Athanasius Graf Raczy?ski, which passed to the Berlin gallery in 1883 and thence to the Pozna? museum in 1903.
+Part of a predella that also included panels at Berlin, Paris (Musée des Arts Décoratifs), New Haven (Yale University) and a private collection (auctioned at Artcurial in March 2022).
+From the collection of the Polish art historian and diplomat Athanasius Graf Raczynski, which passed to the Berlin gallery in 1883 and thence to the Poznan museum in 1903.

 Prague.
 National Museum.